Fun Horned Viper Facts For Kids | Kidadl

 As their diet includes rodents, these snakes help control the rodent population.

 Its venom has adverse effects on the heart of a person.
-Its bite can effects the person's heart directly.
-And the affected person may feel the heart is squeezed with a palm.
+Its bite can affect the person's heart directly.
+And the affected person may feel the heart squeezed with a palm.

 They store morning dew in their scales used as a water resource.

-Newest snakes of the world: the Matilda's horned viper was discovered two years back in Southwest Tanzania is considered the newest snake of the world.
+Newest snakes in the world: Matilda's horned viper was discovered two years back in Southwest Tanzania and is considered the newest snake in the world.
 It has spikey horns with black and yellowish scales.

 In Egyptian hieroglyphs, the horned viper symbol represents the alphabet phonic sound 'f.'

-The venoms of the Nose-horned viper and C Cerastes kill breast cancer cells.
+The venom of the Nose-horned viper and C. cerastes kill breast cancer cells.

 There are different types of Horned vipers.
 They may differ in their color, geographical location.